Powell’s big 4th quarter leads Raptors past Hawks, 122-117

 TIP-INS

-Raptors: Toronto hasn’t found a final version of its starting five, even after VanVleet’s second game of his return after missing five games with a hamstring injury.
-“I think it’s going to be in constant shuffle the rest of the season,” said coach Nick Nurse, who said “a lot of guys are worthy.” … Powell made 6 of 9 3s.
+Raptors: Toronto hasn’t settled on its starting five, even after VanVleet’s second game of his return after missing five games with a hamstring injury.
+“I think it’s going to be in constant shuffle the rest of the season,” Nurse said.
+“A lot of guys are worthy.” … Excluding Powell, the Raptors made only 7 of 33 3-pointers (21%).

-Hawks: Vince Carter made two shots — both 3s — against his former team. … C Alex Len (lower back pain) missed his fourth straight game but is expected to be available on Wednesday against the Clippers. … After making only 1 of 7 field goals and scoring only two points in Saturday’s 136-103 loss to Detroit, Kevin Huerter had nine points while making only 3 of 12 shots.
+Hawks: Vince Carter made two shots — both 3s — against his former team. … C Alex Len (lower back pain) missed his fourth straight game but is expected to be available on Wednesday against the Clippers. … After making only 1 of 7 field goals and scoring only two points in Saturday’s 136-103 loss to Detroit, Kevin Huerter had nine points while making only 3 of 12 shots. … Young had seven turnovers.

 HONORING KING